 Title; abstract; keywords (indexing terms, normally three-to-six items); introduction; material studied, area descriptions, methods, and/or techniques; results; discussion; conclusion; acknowledgements; references.

 Cite the work of those individuals whose ideas, theories, or research have directly influenced your work.
 They may provide key background information, support or dispute your thesis, or offer critical definitions and data.
 Citation of an article implies that you have personally read the cited work.
 In addition to crediting the ideas of others that you used to build your thesis, provide documentation for all facts and figures that are not considered common knowledge.
-You may use either Chicago Manual or APA style for citation in your manuscripts.
+You are required to use APA 6th edition for citation in your manuscripts.